kanatov/mmgy-slider/README.md

 ### 4. Added Carousel Functionality

 - SwiperJS added, and all slides are now visible.
-- Added slight fade effect for logo and pagination crumbs on small screen height to prevent overlap with the popup.
+- Added slight fade effect for logo, pagination and navigation arrows on small screen size to prevent overlap with the content.

 ### 5. Media Optimization